How to Open Windows Mobility Center in Windows 11/10?

 Faqs

-What is Windows Mobility Centre used for?
+What is the Windows Mobility Center used for?

-Does Windows 11 have Windows Mobility Centre?
+Does Windows 11 have Windows Mobility Center?

 If you cannot find it, you might be using a desktop computer where the feature is disabled by default.
 You can try using the Run command or enabling it through system settings.